Organizers of the Miss Toronto Tourism pageant for 2008 invited

 universal spirit, thereby encouraging physical and mental well-being.
 Most

 commonly, it involves a series of stretching postures (called asanas), breathing

 Many practitioners believe that it increases bodily

-Karen Murray, Miss Toronto Tourism pageant director is reported as saying:
+Karen Murray, the pageant director of Miss Toronto Tourism is reported as saying:

 "We just got her bio a week ago and we don't agree with it.
 We want

 someone down to earth, not someone into the dark side or the

 Ironically, Ms. Conover is a follower of Wicca,

 religions.
 So, she is probably more "down to earth" in the sense of being closer to nature than are most Canadians.
 Ms.

 Murray was apparently unaware of Conover's religious affiliation at the time.